 You might want to practice the gesture to make the movement natural and fluid, so that when pointing out the ripest papaya at a fruit stand in Puerto Rico, you’ll keep your hands at your sides and pucker up.

 Hands and Fingers

-Pointing, as we know it in the United States, is frowned upon in China, Japan, Indonesia, and Latin America.
-According to Move One Logistics’ relocation specialists, beckoning someone to come closer by curling your index finger could result in someone actually moving farther away in southern Europe as the gesture is used to say “goodbye.”
-Since the same gesture is used only for calling dogs in the Philippines and East Asia, try using words, instead.
+Pointing, as we know it in the United States, is frowned upon in China, Japan, Indonesia, and Latin America, while beckoning someone to come closer by curling your index finger could result in someone actually moving farther away in southern Europe as the gesture is used to say “goodbye.”
+Since the same gesture is used only for calling dogs in the Philippines and East Asia, try using words there, instead.

-Italians speak with their hands and are known for using sweeping hand gestures as an added layer of expression when speaking, while people from more reserved cultures, such as Japanese, would consider this to be too dramatic.
+Italians are known for using sweeping hand gestures as an added layer of expression when speaking, but people from other cultures, such as the Japanese, might consider this to be too dramatic.

 Even an action as simple as counting with one’s fingers can vary across cultures.
-In Hungarian culture, for instance, they start with their thumb when counting on their hand, while the thumb alone can signify the number five for Japanese people.
+In Hungarian culture, for instance, they start with their thumb when counting on their hand, while the thumb alone can signify the number five in Japan.